 Supervised Field Experience

-Students are required to take 6 credits of RP & SE 630 Internship in Rehabilitation or Special Education; once in conjunction with RP & SE 501.
-The remaining 3 credits may be completed in another semester.
+Complete 6 credits of RP & SE 630 Internship in Rehabilitation or Special Education; once in conjunction with RP & SE 501 Rehabilitation-Counseling Psychology: Applications.
+The remaining 3 credits may be completed in another semester or during the summer.

 Rehabilitation Psychology and Special Education Electives